 Outcomes and health services research examines how people obtain access to health care, the cost of care and what happens to patients as a result of this care.
 The main goals of health services research are to identify the most effective ways to organize, manage, finance and deliver high quality care.

 At the time of the award, applicants must meet the following eligibility requirements.

 • U.S. citizen, permanent U.S. resident, or holder of H-1 visa with minimum of three years remaining.
 A J-1 visa holder would not qualify.

 • Graduate physician with an unexpired, permanent, unconditional and unrestricted license to practice medicine or osteopathy in at least one state or jurisdiction of the United States.*

 • No more than 10 years from completion of initial core anesthesiology residency training, whether or not from an ACGME-accredited program.*

 For February 2016 applications, core anesthesiology residency training graduation/completion year must be 2006 or later.

 • Certified by the American Board of Anesthesiology or in the examination system.*

 • Active member of the American Society of Anesthesiologists.

 The MRTG is not intended for investigators who have received significant extramural funding, such as NIH R-awards, K23, K08, K12, KL2 or AHA Young Investigator Awards.
+MRTG recipients may not simultaneously be receiving support from an NIH T32 grant.
 FAER does not allow for concurrent funding of an MRTG with these or similar awards.